 Paris is usually one of the most popular destinations in Europe that every tourist wants to visit.
-I visited Paris for the first time at the age of 16.
-I convinced my dad that my passion for art history could only be fulfilled by visiting Parisian museums.
+I visited Paris for the first time at the age of 16, but ended up coming back many times.
+I was fortunate enough to also study French in Paris with EF.

 Study Abroad at EF Paris – Review